 Click ok and run the SSIS Pivot Transformation package.

 Goto the progress tab and check the column names as shown below.

 NOTE: For 3 or 4 columns like this example, we can directly replace the [Value1], [Value2], and so on with the column names, but in real-time, we may deal with 50 years then it is impossible to write those 50 years in the Generate pivot output columns from value region.
 So, it is always good practice to run the package once and then copy the column names from the progress Tab

 Stop the debugging mode and Copy the selected values.

-Again double-click on the Pivot Transformation in the data flow region and paste the column names in the Generate pivot output columns from value region as shown in the below screenshot.
+Again double-click on the SSIS Pivot Transformation in the data flow region and paste the column names in the Generate pivot output columns from value region as shown in the below screenshot.

 Click ok on the Generate Output Column Results window to generate the output columns with names as shown in the above screenshot.

 From the above screenshot, if you can observe the Existing Pivoted output Columns region, output columns (C_2011_OrderQuantity, C_2012_OrderQuantity, C_2013_OrderQuantity, and C_2014_OrderQuantity) are generated for the source data.

 Now we have to preserve the output columns in the SQL database.
 So, Drag and drop the OLE DB Destination from the toolbox to the data flow region.
 Next, Drag the SSIS Pivot Transformation output arrow into the OLE DB Destination.

 Double-click on the OLE DB Destination and provide the required information, such as SQL Server name, database, and table details of the destination.

 Here we selected the [SSIS Tutorials] database as our destination database and [Pivot Transformation in SSIS] table as our destination table.

 Click on the Mappings tab to check the Pivot Transformation source columns mapped to the destination columns.

-NOTE: If your input column names, and the destination column names are same, the intelligence will automatically map.
-If there is any changes in the column names (any alias columns or any calculated columns), we have to manually map them.
+NOTE: If your input & destination column names are the same, the intelligence automatically maps.
+If there are any changes in the column names (any alias or calculated columns), we have to map them manually.

 As you can observe from the above screenshot, intelligence is unable to map on its own.
 So, please map correctly.